You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 U-gencin is a drug marketed by Pharmacia And Upjohn and is included in one NDA.

 The generic ingredient in U-GENCIN is gentamicin sulfate.
 There are fifteen drug master file entries for this compound.
-Twenty-four suppliers are listed for this compound.
+Twenty-two suppliers are listed for this compound.
 Additional details are available on the gentamicin sulfate profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for U-gencin